reab5555/Stock-Risk-Clustering/README.md

 ### R-Squared
 In the context of finance, R-squared is often used to evaluate how well a stock's price movements can be explained by the movements of the overall market.
 A higher R-squared value indicates a stronger relationship between the stock and the market.

-## Project Overview

-The script performs the following steps:

-1. Fetches historical stock data for the S&P 500 constituents from Yahoo Finance.
-2. Calculates the beta and R-squared values for each stock against the S&P 500 index.
-3. Standardizes the beta and R-squared values.
-4. Determines the optimal number of clusters using the Bayesian Information Criterion (BIC).
-5. Performs Gaussian Mixture Model clustering with the optimal number of clusters.
-6. Filters out outliers for plotting purposes.
-7. Generates a scatter plot using Plotly, where each point represents a stock, colored according to its assigned cluster.
-   - The x-axis represents the beta values.
-   - The y-axis represents the R-squared values.
-   - The size of each point represents the latest close price of the stock.
-8. Adds red lines at beta = 0 and beta = 1 for reference.
-9. Displays the number of valid stocks used in the analysis.

 ## Dependencies

-The script requires the following Python libraries:

-- pandas
-- numpy
-- tqdm
-- scikit-learn
-- plotly
-- matplotlib
-- yfinance

 You can install these dependencies using pip: